Gimenez Claims Victory in Congressional Race Over Mucarsel-Powell

-Gimenez, a Republican who had aligned himself more with President Donald Trump in recent weeks of the campaign, had a 52 percent to 48 percent lead over the first term Democrat with 99 percent of precincts reporting Tuesday night.
+Gimenez, a Republican who had aligned himself more with President Donald Trump in recent weeks of the campaign, had a 52 percent to 48 percent lead over the first term Democrat with 100 percent of precincts reporting Wednesday morning.

-While the race has not officially been called, Gimenez declared himself the winner in front of supporters in Coral Gables.
+While the District 26 race had not officially been called, Gimenez declared himself the winner in front of supporters in Coral Gables Tuesday night.

 "As far as Congress is concerned, this is a new challenge for me," Gimenez said.
 "Today was a rejection of extremism.
 Today was a rejection of partisanship.
 Today was a rejection of socialism and the evils of socialism and communism.
 That’s not just rhetoric, it’s true."